Arnav-Khare/OSDC-Discord-Bot/README.md

 # Discord Bot
+A chat bot for Discord, built on top of discord.js.

 ## Installation

 This bot runs on [node.js](https://nodejs.org/en/).
-You will need at least node 12
+You will need at least node 12.xx

 ## GET THE DISCORD-API TOKEN